fouziyasaaima/ResizeImages/README.md

 ```

 **TargetDimensions:** Width and height in pixels for resizing images.

 **SupportedFileTypes:** Array of file extensions (case insensitive) that the application will process.
-**SupportedFileTypes:** Array of file extensions (case insensitive) that the application will process.

 **SubfolderName:** Name of the subfolder where resized images will be saved.

 **OverwriteExisting:** If true, overwrite existing resized images with the same name.

 **LogFilePath:** Path to the log file where operations and errors will be logged.

 **MaxWidth and MaxHeight:** Maximum dimensions for images to trigger resizing.

 ## Usage